RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Hairline Concealers

-Not interested in medical, surgical or other hairline treatments?
-Just want a little cover-up to cover that bald spot on the back of the head or fill in some thinning hair?
+Are you wary of medical, surgical, or other hairline treatments?
+Want a little cover-up to diminish that bald spot on the back of the head or fill in some thinning hair?

 Lifestyle Habits for Healthy Hair

-What we’re getting at is that you need to take care of yourself.
-Making changes to your lifestyle will create the best conditions for growing hair.
+Making changes to your lifestyle can create better conditions for growing hair.

 For your best head of hair, you should make sure that you are: